• Skip to main content

 A long sub bun with sandwich ingredients on it.

-To make a sandwich I spread mayo on a long sub bun and then layer on fresh spinach leaves, the chickpea salad and then sliced cucumber.
+To make a sandwich spread mayo or butter on a long sub bun (or skip it!) and then layer on fresh spinach leaves, the chickpea salad, and then sliced cucumber.
 Salt and pepper the cucumber.

 Cross section of a sandwich filled with avocado chickpea spread, cucumbers and spinach.